Nats-ji/paper-sand-dupe-unpatched/README.md

 This is a node.js application that runs periodically on the Github Action runner.

-It will fetch the latest version of [PaperMC](https://github.com/PaperMC/Paper), and remove the [sand duplication glitch patch](https://github.com/PaperMC/Paper/blob/master/patches/server/0445-Fix-sand-duping.patch), so you could have a vallina server experience.
+It will fetch the latest version of [PaperMC](https://github.com/PaperMC/Paper), and undos the sand duplication glitch patch that PaperMC has implemented, so you could have a vallina server experience.

 The runner will run every day to check if there's a new build of PaperMC.
 And it will rebuild the jar once the sand duping patch has been removed and make a new [release](https://github.com/Nats-ji/paper-sand-dupe-unpatched/releases) on this repository.